cxqNet/MASSeg/README.md

     <img src="fig/CVPRpic.jpeg" style="width:800px; height:300px;">
 </p>

-## 🚧🚧🚧 We are currently organizing the code and will release the complete solution soon, after obtaining official approval from the challenge organizers.
+## 🚧🚧🚧 We are currently organizing the code and will release the complete solution soon!
+After obtaining official approval from the challenge organizers
-## Thank you for your understanding and support!
+**Thank you for your understanding and support!**

 ### Clone this repository